 Number 7: The Muller Mouse (ca. 1945-1964)

 I bet you didn’t know that there’s a mouse in the Lilly Library.
 While we have never spotted any live rodents (save the flying squirrels that occasional come down the chimney), there is a mouse skin in the Lilly Library’s collections.
 The mouse resides among the papers of Hermann Joseph Muller (1890-1967) geneticist and Nobel prize laureate.
 Among numerous other prestigious appointments, Muller was a Research Professor in the Indiana University Department of Zoology from 1945 until his retirement in 1964.
 A year after his arrival at IU, Muller received the Nobel Prize for his discovery that genetic mutations can be induced by x-rays.
 He received many more awards and tributes over the years, including the Bossom Award, the Kimber Genetics Award, and several honorary doctorates.
 In his work in genetics, Muller worked with innumerable mice and fruit flies; we don’t know why this particular mouse was so special that his skin was preserved.
 It was kept with Muller’s papers and the material from his desk along with a genetic pedigree (seen in photo).
-You can learn more about Muller and his papers here.

 Number 6: Momento Mori (late 15th century)